tldr-pages/tldr/pages/common/b3sum.md

 `b3sum {{path/to/file}} > {{path/to/file.b3}}`

-- Read and verify a file of BLAKE3 sums:
+- Read and verify a file of BLAKE3 checksums:

 `b3sum --check {{path/to/file.b3}}`